yaozhenx/type-erasure/README.md

 The code is based on Klaus Iglberger's talk "Breaking Dependencies: Type Erasure - A Design Analysis" on CppCon 2021.

-The code is tested on macOS Ventura with M1 Max CPU.
+The code is written in C++20 and tested on macOS Ventura with M1 Max CPU.
 - Apple clang 14.0.0.
 - GCC 12.2.0 on Ubuntu 22.10 on UTM.
 - GCC 12.2.0 with Homebrew.

+## Intent

+Implement subtyping and runtime polymorphism without coupling of the interface and concrete classes.

 ## Requirements